adobe/twist/docs/getting-started/index.md

 * Classes
 * Arrow functions

 In general, Twist tries to use standard ES2015+ features.
-However, there are a couple of features that Twist uses alot that aren't yet fully standardized:
+However, there are a couple of features that Twist uses a lot that aren't yet fully standardized:

 * Decorators
 * Class Fields